Shanghai starts coming back to life as COVID lockdown eases | WTOP News

 “At the beginning of the lockdown I felt hard in my heart because I didn’t know what to do and it was difficult to buy food at the beginning,” she said.
 “It was quite depressing to be locked at home and see the whole Shanghai under lockdown.”

-Lu Kexin, a high school senior visiting the Bund for the first time since late March, said she went crazy being trapped at home for so long.
+Lu Kexin, a high school senior visiting the famed riverside Bund district for the first time since late March, said she went crazy being trapped at home for so long.
 “I’m very happy, extremely happy, all the way, too happy,” she said.

 Schools will partially reopen on a voluntary basis, and shopping malls, supermarkets, convenience stores and drug stores will reopen gradually at no more than 75% of their total capacity.
 Cinemas and gyms will remain closed.